 If you decline their invitation, they might focus more of their attention on feeling like it reflects on them rather than understanding why it is that you declined.
 You can’t control their feelings but you can control your reaction, which is influenced by the boundaries you set.

 For others, they are just set their ways.
 They can be a blast to hang out with, but can’t be truly trusted because you never know if they’ll show up.
 They can even be apologetic but it only takes a few months to realize that nothing changes.

 As introverts, we need to learn how to set better boundaries and teach others how to treat us.
 Chances are the 8 Toxic Archetypes in the course will sound eerily familiar…

 The purpose of Detox Your Relationships isn’t to kick anyone with toxicity to the curb.
 It’s a course in helping you understand the motivations behind each archetype and know when to live with them or without them.

 Take the power back in your relationships!
-Click here to learn more about the course.
+Check out the Loving and Losing Toxic People PDF

 Ultimately, you need to set clear boundaries that fit your exact needs.

 Because of our unique personalities, we find ourselves on the spectrum of boundaries.